 He was on head coach Willie Taggart’s staffs at Oregon and South Florida, serving as assistant athletic director for football recruiting operations and director of player personnel, respectively.
-He has coached wide receivers at some of the top programs in the country, including LSU, Stanford and UCF, and coached running backs at Georgia following a successful run as head coach at Dunwoody High School in Georgia.
+He has coached wide receivers at some of the top programs in the country, including LSU, Georgia Tech, Stanford and UCF, and coached running backs at Georgia following a successful run as head coach at Dunwoody High School in Georgia.

 In the previous two seasons, Kelly played a vital role in the recruiting operations at Oregon and South Florida.
 He is a highly respected coach and recruiter with experience at the high school level, ACC, SEC, Pac-12, Conference USA and, most recently, in the Canadian Football League with the Edmonton Eskimos.
 He was named one of the top 25 college football recruiters in the nation by ESPN in 2010 and by Rivals in 2009.

 His most recent collegiate coaching job was at UCF, where he served as the assistant head coach and wide receivers coach from 2007-11 after spending 2006 as the program’s director of high school relations.
 In 2010, the Knights won 11 games, captured the Conference USA championship and defeated Georgia in the Liberty Bowl for the first bowl win in program history.
 In his first season as a coach at UCF, he helped the Knights compile a 10-4 record and win the conference championship.